The Elements for Success

 Located on the New York City campus, the Haskins Laboratory is a scientific research center producing ground-breaking and internationally recognized research on parasitic disease.
 The Laboratory offers you one-of-a-kind, valuable educational opportunities to conduct critical research alongside faculty and laboratory staff, as you are immersed in real-life studies that impact human health around the world.

 The Dyson Hall of Science on the Pleasantville campus and the Goldstein Laboratories in New York City house teaching and research laboratories that provide you experiential learning opportunities that allow you to develop crucial skills in critical thinking, data analysis, instrument usage, and research processes.

 Cutting-edge facilities and equipment contribute directly to the esteemed learning experience provided by the Chemistry and Physical Sciences faculty.
 You will have many opportunities to work hands-on with the latest technology that will prepare you for today’s world of science.

 The Chemistry and Physical Sciences program offers the distinctive opportunity for you to be involved in faculty research, in some cases as early as sophomore year.
 Faculty-student research encourages your interest in the field of chemistry, provides you experiential learning with modern instrumentation, and fosters collaboration with other students and science faculty.

-In the Chemistry and Physical Sciences program, you will have additional opportunities to be immersed in your field, including the Chemistry Club affiliated with the American Chemical Society; Beta Beta Beta (Tri-Beta), the National Biological Honor Society; and Sigma Xi, the Scientific Research Society.
+In the Chemistry and Physical Sciences program, you will have additional opportunities to be immersed in your field, including the Chemistry Club affiliated with the American Chemical Society (NYC only); Beta Beta Beta (Tri-Beta), the National Biological Honor Society (both campuses); and Sigma Xi, the Scientific Research Society (both campuses).

 Success Starts Here